wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    </td><td>No</td><td>No</td></tr>
 </tbody></table>

-Terraform and Ansible can work in unison and complement each other.
-Terraform can bootstrap the underlying cloud infrastructure, then Ansible provisions the user space.
+Terraform and Ansible can work in unison, complementing each other.
+Terraform bootstraps the underlying cloud infrastructure for Ansible to configure app settings and the user space.
 To test a service on a dedicated server, skip using Terraform and run the Ansible playbook on that machine.
 Derek Morgan has a <a target="_blank" href="https://github.com/linuxacademy/terransible">"Deploy to AWS with Ansible and Terraform" video class</a> at LinuxAcademy which shows how to do just that, with <a target="_blank" href="https://github.com/linuxacademy/terransible">code</a> and <a target="_blank" href="https://www.lucidchart.com/documents/view/c1ceaa2b-647c-49bd-9dca-bcaffc04be3b">diagram</a>.

 <a name="Procedural"></a>